stevenwdv/fathom-shadow/cli/README.rst

 Version History
 ===============

+3.3
+  * Add to the trainer a readout of the average time per candidate tag examined.
+  * Replace trainer's per-page metrics, which were increasingly incoherent in Fathom 3, with per-tag ones.
+Per-page results were most useful back before Fathom could emit confidences.
+Now, most problems are concerned with per-tag accuracy, and problems that innately concern the page as a whole model it by scoring the ``<html>`` tag.
+Thus, we swap out the old per-page report for a per-tag one.
+This is a superset of the per-page report.
+  * Add a confidence-threshold customization option to fathom-train.

 3.2
   * Add ``fathom-test`` tool for computing test-corpus accuracies.
   * Add ``fathom-extract`` to break down frozen pages into small enough pieces to check into GitHub.